If you are living and working in Denmark, it's a good idea to familiarize yourself with Danish culture both inside and outside the workplace.

 For more inspiration on how to successfully live and work across cultures, follow us on LinkedIn or sign up for our newsletter using the form below.

 Editor's Note: This post was originally published in October 2018.
-It has been updated in December 2019 and January 2022 with new links and content.
+It has been updated in December 2019, January 2022, and February 2024 with new links and content.

 Want inspiration on how to work effectively across cultures?
 Then sign up for our newsletter to get expert advice, easy-to-use tools, and updates on C3 delivered straight to your inbox.